 I have also had several audiobook anthologies published by Naxos, The Christmas Collection, Poetry for the Winter Season and The Pleasures of the Garden.

 My books brought me a parallel career: that of being a journalist, and broadcaster, using their subject matter as a springboard to writing diary and opinion columns in such newspapers as the Guardian, the Daily Telegraph and The Times, and documentaries for radio.
-I also review books for various publications, and write on audiobooks for The Times Saturday Review.
+I also reviewed books for various publications, and audiobooks for The Times Saturday Review.